 Path to Improved Health

-Multiple sclerosis is a type of immune disease that affects the nervous system.
-It does not affect the ability to get pregnant.
-However, MS may cause symptoms that make sex challenging.
+Multiple Sclerosis may cause symptoms that make sex challenging.
 Some women who have MS notice dryness in the vagina that may make sex painful.
 Some men who have MS experience erectile dysfunction (ED).
 Fatigue can also make having sex less appealing.
 Talk to your partner about how you can make sex more inviting.
 For example, use vaginal lubricants if dryness is a problem, talk to your doctors about options to treat ED, and choose times when you both feel rested and ready to engage in sex.

 MS doesn’t appear to increase the risk of problems that can occur during any pregnancy.
-The risk of having pregnancy-induced hypertension, also called toxemia or preeclampsia (say “pre-ee-clamp-see-ah”), or early delivery (premature birth) does not increase with MS.
+The risk of having pregnancy-induced hypertension, also called toxemia or preeclampsia, or early delivery (premature birth) does not increase with MS.

-Studies show that anesthesia is not any more risky for women who have MS than other women during labor.
+Taking anesthesia during labor is no riskier for women who have MS than other women.